conglt98/thesis-paper-kb/docker/mcp/README-Docker.md

-# Docker Setup for Central Knowledge Base FastMCP Server
+# Docker Setup for Scientific Paper Knowledge Base FastMCP Server

-This document provides instructions for building and running the Central Knowledge Base FastMCP server using Docker.
+This document provides instructions for building and running the Scientific Paper Knowledge Base FastMCP server using Docker.

 ## ⚡ Optimized Build Commands (Recommended)